joshivaibhavs/linuxServiceMaker.js/README.md

 https://stackoverflow.com/questions/4018154/how-do-i-run-a-node-js-app-as-a-background-service/29042953

 According to him,

->forever, monit, PM2, etc are no longer necessary - your OS already handles these tasks.
+> forever, monit, PM2, etc are no longer necessary - your OS already handles these tasks.

 To report issues/bugs go to:

 https://github.com/joshivaibhavs/linuxServiceMaker.js/issues

+New feature:
+Set environment variables in lsm.env file (See help for more info)